hssmalo/steampunkfantasy/rules.md

 The unit base have this ability if atleast one model in the unit has this spesicial ability.

+**Stuborn**

+After loosing an assualt, if you occupied the hex which fighting over in an assault before the assault, you never retreat, and the enemy retreats instead.

 **Terror**[range=n][dN]

 In agony 0, roll a dN psycic damage on any enemy unit within range of this unit.
+Half number of dice rounded down from all enemy shaken unit bases entering assault with you.
+Your enemy chooses which dice to remove if they represent different attacks

 **Fear**[N]